NTUJackie/wordle_api_interaction/README.md

 # Automated Wordle Solver

 This project is an automated solver for the Wordle-like puzzle game.
 The program interacts with the Wordle API, guesses words, and visualizes each guess using color feedback based on Wordle's rules (green for correct letters, yellow for present letters, and gray for absent letters).
+The wordle_api_interaction_word.py file is used by users to input words for others to guess.

 ## Features